KLM Axiva Finvest Launches 12th Public Issue of Secured NCDs Worth up to Rs 150 Crore - www.lokmattimes.com

 KLM Axiva Finvest Launches 12th Public Issue of Secured NCDs Worth up to Rs 150 Crore

-PNN Kochi (Kerala) [India], July 9: KLM Axiva Finvest Ltd has announced its Twelfth public issue of secured, redeemable, ...
+Kochi (Kerala) [India], July 9: KLM Axiva Finvest Ltd has announced its Twelfth public issue of secured, redeemable, non-convertible debentures (NCDs) with a ...

 Kochi (Kerala) [India], July 9: KLM Axiva Finvest Ltd has announced its Twelfth public issue of secured, redeemable, non-convertible debentures (NCDs) with a face value of ₹1,000 each.
 The base issue size is ₹7,500 lakhs, with an option to retain oversubscription up to ₹7,500 lakhs, aggregating up to ₹15,000 lakhs.